Does the Registration fee include everything?

-Brantwood’s registration fee of $250 covers food, housing and all program-related costs.
-The only additional fees are for transportation from the New York City area ($75) or Boston Area ($75).
+Brantwood’s registration fee of $300-$1,250 covers food, housing and all program-related costs.
+The only additional fees are for transportation ($75 one time fee per Camper) from the Katonah NY, Jersey City NJ, or Boston Area.

 Is there a deadline?

 Brantwood Camp accepts registration forms on a rolling basis but all forms must be received by June 1.
 Brantwood will accept forms for a particular session until that session is full.
 Sessions fill quickly and we encourage all families to register online as soon as possible to ensure that your camper gets into a slot.
 In the past, all three sessions for boys and girls have been full as early as May.